de-jena/MDO/de.jena.piveau.api/readme.md

 The API is separated in two major parts

 * Piveau Connectors - e.g. REST
-* Piveau Providers - Implementations that can provide datasets or distributions
+* Piveau Providers - Implementations that can provide datasets or distributions (MDO, Sensinact)

 For each of these two there is a separation into Dataset and Distributions, so that these can be handled independently.